Mena Massoud: Early life

 We're Coptic Christian and my parents just felt like things were getting a little too dangerous when I was growing up in Egypt.
-They wanted to create a better life for their family so they decided to emigrate to Canada."
-Massoud grew up in Markham, Ontario, where he attended St. Brother André Catholic High School, where he was the head of the improv team.
+They wanted to create a better life for their family so they decided to immigrate to Canada."

+Massoud attended St. Brother André Catholic High School, where he was the head of the improv team.
 He later attended the University of Toronto with a major in neuroscience, in the pursuit of becoming a doctor or psychologist.
 He did not finish this degree, and instead auditioned for theatre schools.
 Massoud eventually transferred to Ryerson University for their theatre performance program, which he graduated from in 2014.